dana-66/dana-66/README.md

 I’m a Computer Engineering student at IUG with a strong interest in web development, networks, and cybersecurity.
 I am passionate about learning new techniques and always eager for new learning opportunities.
 I have a great love for building things that make life easier and more enjoyable.

-I am knowledgeable in front-end web development (still learning), with experience in:
+I am knowledgeable in front-end web development, with experience in:
     - JavaScript
     - Git
     - Figma